 Hit Continue to complete the setup.

 Basically, that’s it.

-However, if you already have Synder account an want to add eBay (or any other e-commerce platform or payment processor) integration, the process will differ:
+However, if you already have Synder account and want to add eBay (or any other ecommerce platform or payment processor) integration, the process will differ:

 - Log into your account, go to Settings on the left menu (there’s a gear icon), and click Add payment platform on the settings page;